alamine53/myhugowebsite/content/_index.md

-## About
+## Bio

 {{< figure class="avatar" src="/avatar.png" alt="avatar">}}

 Researcher with background in economics.
 Most recently, I worked as a Research Analyst doing machine learning for crisis prediction at the IMF.

 As an ex-national basketball player, I'm interested in how sports dynasties are built.
-Specifically, I explore coaching, team chemistry, player development, and roster distributions as overlooked elements for long-term success.
+Specifically, I explore the role of coaching, player development, and roster distributions in shaping sustained success.

 ## Articles